hb9kns/gigof/README.md

 the `privrep.sh` script, see above), also to block or permit access by the git daemon, i.e from the outside as `git://host/~user/repo.git` for cloning and pulling.

+The `mango` ("manage gopherhole") command provides the possibility to reinitialize the gopherhole and `gopher.git` as it was when the account was created, or (with the `bare` subcommand) to have a completely empty gopherhole and `gopher.git` (except for the publication githook); this allows to push content from an existing (working and already populated) remote repo.
+*Warning: These commands will destroy any existing gopherhole content!*

 #### git-gopher access